sjbutler/nt/README.md

 nt comes with a Gradle configuration file.
 Most IDEs will recognise nt as a Gradle project and, at worst, will require a Gradle plugin to be installed.

+nt binaries are published to maven central and Gradle users can use the dependency 'uk.org.facetus:nt:0.1.2' to add the library as a dependency.

 ## Cite
 nt provides an open source implementation of the class and reference name PoS taggers and parsers used in research reported in the following papers: